 USNAS Bermuda 1970

-From 1970 to July 1972 Chuck Ringling - email firstname.lastname@example.org - was stationed at USNAS Bermuda.
+1970 to July 1972 Chuck Ringling was stationed at USNAS Bermuda.
 "We were the first Navy guys assigned to work with the AF Crash Crew / Fire Dept on the base.
 I had just finished training at Lakehurst NAS after spending 1 year in the Crash Crew on Midway Island."

-From June 1970 to October 1971, Ronald Moore EM3, at e-mail email@example.com was stationed at USNAVFACBDA, Southampton and lived on Base in Barracks 966.
+June 1970 to October 1971, Ronald Moore EM3, was stationed at USNAVFACBDA, Southampton and lived on Base in Barracks 966.
 He worked at the Naval Facility on Tudor Hill in the Generator Shop.
 His first return visit was in June 1999.
 He has been back four times since then.
 His mailing address is 184 Wheeler Road, Monroe, CT 06468.

-From early 1971 to late 1972, Jackie Penner - email Jackie.Penner@Cinergy.COM - joined NAS Bermuda in the Crash Crew and Fire dept. "I came to Bermuda from the U.S.S.
+Early 1971 to late 1972, Jackie Penner joined NAS Bermuda in the Crash Crew and Fire dept. "I came to Bermuda from the U.S.S.
 John F. Kennedy.
 I came and left at the same rank, E-4.
 I had the time of my young life during my time on Bermuda."

-From April 1971 to May 1972, Dale Kauffman SN, at e-mail firstname.lastname@example.org was stationed at USNAVFACBDA, Southampton and lived on Base in Barracks 966.
+April 1971 to May 1972, Dale Kauffman SN was stationed at USNAVFACBDA, Southampton and lived on Base in Barracks 966.
 He worked at the Naval Facility on Tudor Hill in the Builder Shop, with Seabees maintaining compound and driving vehicles making chow hall/barracks runs and supply runs NAS BDA for supplies.
 Also helped build the command plaque hung along the road just before you reached the compound gate.
 His mailing address is 609 Robinold Ct.
 Chesapeake, VA.
 23322.

-From September 1971 to January 1973, Dennis R. Conrad - who now lives at 280 Sweatt Road Suffolk, VA 23438, phone 757-986-2306 - was stationed at the U. S. Naval Facility (NAVFAC Bermuda) on Tudor Hill in Southampton Parish.
+September 1971 to January 1973, Dennis R. Conrad - who later relocated to 280 Sweatt Road Suffolk, VA 23438, phone 757-986-2306 - was stationed at the U. S. Naval Facility (NAVFAC Bermuda) on Tudor Hill in Southampton Parish.
 He writes: "As a first class Ocean Systems Technician (OT1), I was responsible for maintenance and operation of the equipment used for ocean surveillance during the cold war.
 I lived in a room in one of the wings of the old Navy Dispensary on top of the hill on the Naval Annex (former NOB) until I rented a house owned by Dr. Roderick Pearman named "Pano Vista" on Sound View Road near Somerset.
 I met my wife, a British subject.
-We returned to Bermuda for a vacation aboard MV Meridian in 1993 and are currently booked to return again on May 1, 2004 aboard the MV Horizon.
-We are eagerly awaiting the passage of the next six months so that we can once again spend time enjoying the fabulous island and terrific people of Bermuda.
+We returned to Bermuda for a vacation aboard MV Meridian in 1993 and were booked to return again on May 1, 2004 aboard the MV Horizon.
+We eagerly awaited the passage of the next six months to once again spend time enjoying the fabulous island and terrific people of Bermuda.
 Thank you for a wonderful web site."

-From Fall 1971 to summer 1976, T. Dean Brown - father of Deena (Brown) Barrett - was the elementary school principal at Roger B. Chaffee.
+Fall 1971 to summer 1976, T. Dean Brown - father of Deena (Brown) Barrett - was the elementary school principal at Roger B. Chaffee.
 This site brought back many warm memories of his daughter's childhood and adolescence.
-She'd like to hear from anyone with details of the school during her time and a map of the base.
 (When the US Military quit Bermuda in 1995, the school was handed over to the Bermuda Government, complete with 65 computers.
 It is now Clearwater Middle School, St. David's Road, St. David's Island DD 01).

 March 4 to September 25, 1972.
 Ronald Nesler was one of the US Marines stationed in Bermuda with the Marine detachment.
 He added: "Major R. L. Johnson was the C.O. of both detachments at the US Naval Air Station and US Naval Operating Base Annex.
 Captain R. W. Waller was the C.O. at the Annex.
 We were all moved from the Annex to the USNAS on 25 Sept.
 Then were driven back and forth.
 We stood post at the main gate, NAVFAC, and Tudor Hill.
 I married a local girl, Margaret Lines, and have been back many times.
 The last time was to see the tall ships (June 2000).2